You can never have too many cookies or, indeed, cookie recipes, can you…?

 - 3 tbsp dairy-free spread / butter / coconut oil

 - 1 cup spelt or rye flour (can use buckwheat for gluten-free)

 - Large pinch salt

 - 12 small squares dark chocolate

 - Start by lining a large cookie tray (or two smaller baking trays).

 - In a blend or electric mixer, beat together the butter, tahini and sugar until smooth and creamy.
-Add in the aquafaba, coffee and vanilla and beat once more until smooth.
+Add in 3 tbsp aquafaba, coffee and vanilla and beat once more until smooth.

 - In a separate bowl, stir together the dry ingredients until well combined.

 - Fold the butter / tahini mixture into the dry ingredients, stirring until completely combined.
+If the mixture is a little dry (it can depend on how oily your tahini is, I’ve found!), add in the extra aquafaba, one tablespoon at a time, until cookie-dough like in texture.
 Fold in the dark chocolate chips, then place the mixture into the fridge to firm up for half an hour.